 Once your device has been added to HomeKit, you should be able to tell Siri to control your devices.
 However, realize that Siri is a cloud service, and iOS may need some time to synchronize your device information with iCloud.

 One final thing to remember is that Siri will almost always prefer its default phrase handling over HomeKit devices.
 For instance, if you name your Sonos device "Radio" and try saying "Siri, turn on the Radio" then Siri will probably start playing an iTunes Radio station on your phone.
 Even if you name it "Sonos" and say "Siri, turn on the Sonos", Siri will probably just launch the Sonos app instead.
-This is why, for instance, the suggested name
+This is why, for instance, the suggested name for the Sonos accessory is "Speakers".

 The https://developers.homebridge.io website contains the Homebridge API reference, available service and characteristic types, and plugin examples.